Incubeta/pub-assignment-marketing-software-developer/README.md

 You have the job to do the following:

 1. Create funtionality that ingests the API
-2. Create a class that inherets from the ApiManager class that have class members that can do the following:
+2. Create a class that inherits from the ApiManager class that have class members that can do the following:

    - Can handle different languages via the header Accept-language
    - Can only handle the languages "nl", "fr" and "en" and must throw an exception